pudly/schmopera-hugo/content/articles/dont-miss-story-binge-ii.md

 date = "2016-11-17T11:47:00+00:00"
 lastmod = "2016-11-18T14:36:00+00:00"
 publishDate = "2016-11-18T13:10:00+00:00"
-slug = "dont-miss-story-binge-ii"
-title = "Don&#039;t miss: Story Binge II"
+short_description = "This year's line-up is an intriguing collection of opera shorts and scenes from larger works, telling stories about everything: break-ups, moving to Mars, copyright infringement, women from the Bible, life as a POW, and even different societal perceptions of AIDS." slug = "dont-miss-story-binge-ii" title = "Don&#039;t miss: Story Binge II"
 +++